petelindgren/FastAPIAuth/examples/requirements/03_dockerfile_hello_world_app/README.md

-# Dockerfile with Single File FastAPI
+# Dockerfile with Multi File FastAPI App

 This example demonstrates how to build and run a single file FastAPI application with a `Dockerfile`